KevinThompson96/Active-Directory-Lab/README.md

 ![Network Diagram](Screenshots/Network-Diagram.png)

-# Project 1: Adding users and Resetting Passwords
+# Project 1: Adding Users and Resetting Passwords
 For now, I have created two organizational units - _ADMINS and _USERS

 Organizational Unit (OU): A structural subset within a larger organization such as a department, team, or branch.
 Specific permissions or policies can be assigned to resources and employees within each unit.